The Belfry (shopping centre): 2007 refurbishment

 On 17 January 2007 it was announced by Richard Cowlard, the centre manager, that the precinct would undergo a £1million, 9-month long renovation, to help bring it into the 21st century.
 Having bucked the trend over Christmas 2006 of falling high street figures, instead enjoying an increase, they deemed the refurbishment worth the investment and went ahead.

 The work was all completed (by contractors Kier East) at night to avoid disruption to shoppers and loss of sales to the shops, and finished two months ahead of schedule in September 2007.

 Specialists were drafted in to work on the 70 ft-high glass atrium and a new smoke-detection system was installed, along with a new fire sprinkle system.
 New aesthetic features were installed and standing ones upgraded.
 The ceilings were replaced (although the roof still leaks) and the walls repainted in bright white.
-800 high-spec lights were added to increase the vivid white effect, and the 'scenic lifts' were improved to help improve access for disabled customers.
+800 high-spec lights were added to increase the vivid white effect of the shopping centre.
+Finnish lift company KONE were contracted to modernise the aging "scenic lifts" to better accommodate disabled people.

 The centre became more environmentally friendly.
 Changes included energy-efficient lighting and removal of electric hand-driers from the toilets and the installation of hand-towel dispensers.

 At the same time, one of the Belfry's biggest retailers, Marks & Spencer, which spreads over both the floors in the centre, underwent complete refurbishment, including the introduction of an instore cafe and bakery and the launch of their popular Per Una line.

 Later changes

-In 2016, a reconfiguration programme began which saw several stores at The Belfry - including Mr Simms, O2, Robert Dyas and Toy Barnhaus - relocated in order to release a total of nine units across two levels, allowing this space to be converted into a single large store.
-In March 2017 it was confirmed that the newly-configured store would be occupied by H&M from that spring.
+In 2016, a reconfiguration programme began which saw several stores at The Belfry - including Mr Simms, O2, Robert Dyas and Toy Barnhaus (which has since been moved 2 times)- relocated in order to release a total of nine units across two levels, allowing this space to be converted into a single large store.
+In March 2017 it was confirmed that the newly configured store would be occupied by H&M from that spring.

 The Royal Earlswood Museum

-Housed on Car Park level one, above Marks & Spencer, the Royal Earlswood Museum is a small collection of some of the very few exhibits from the Royal Earlswood Asylum which was opened in 1847 and closed in 1997.
+Housed on Car Park level one, above Marks & Spencer, the Royal Earlswood Museum (since closed) is a small collection of some of the very few exhibits and items from the Royal Earlswood Asylum which was opened in 1847 and closed in 1997.

 Earlswood is a small town just up the hill from Redhill, and is far closer to the actual hill considered to be the original red hill than the town Redhill itself.